jorgegc/phing-csslint/README.md

 This project can be checked out with Composer.

-Please note that this project assumes that CSS Lint is installed and configured and ${csslint.bin} points to its binaries location.
+Please note that this project assumes that CSS Lint is installed globally via npm.

 ```
 "require": {